OTASA Congress 2024

 [OT]

-Where have all the OTTs Gone: creating a responsive and inclusive occupational therapy workforce
+Where have all the OTTs Gone: Creating a responsive and inclusive occupational therapy workforce

-2018No Lecture due to WFOT Congress in SA
+No Lecture due to WFOT Congress in SA

 Prof Lana van Niekerk